Design Technology

 Our vision

-This vision of DT is what our DT curriculum is built around.
+This vision is what our DT curriculum is built around.
 Children not only will become problem-solvers, but they will develop into confident designers and engineers.
 Our DT curriculum intends to offer exciting and engaging opportunities to build on what children already know about how things work on our planet and to make something even better.
-Children should leave Hartwell recognising their designing and making skills and know how to use these to produce something to not only meet a criteria, but something that can make a change or difference.
-Our children can therefore leave Hartwell Primary School confidently being able to apply these skills in the real world.
+Children should leave Hartwell recognising their designing and making skills and know how to use these to produce something to not only meet a criteria, but something that can make a difference in our ever-changing world.

 The subject leader